retrofit-lab/measure-naming-best-practices/README.md

 This list of terms is not exhaustive, but rather serves as an initial starting point that could be expanded in the future.

 ## Analysis
-The R script `measure-naming-analysis.R` replicates the analysis from the paper.
+The R script `measure-name-analysis.R` replicates the analysis from the paper.
 The results for the list of WCMs are shown here, as those results are presented in the paper.

 ### Setup
 It is recommended that you update to the latest versions of both R and RStudio (if using RStudio) prior to running this script.